 4. Made a commitment to always serve our students first

 I spent two full years dedicated to making my first major course, Pin Practical Promotions, the best it could possibly be.
 I refused to create any other major products during this time so I could focus on my current students.
 I offer an incredibly valuable Facebook group to go along with the course.
 I host regular office hour chats and keep the course updated constantly due to the ever-changing climate with Pinterest.
-I do not charge extra for any of this and my students know I show up and provide immense value.
 It is because I serve my students above all else that I was trusted by over 100 of them to buy a course I hadn’t even created yet.
 They knew I’d show up because I proved it to them already.
 My students will always come first in the business.

 5. Added $34,000 in revenue using order bumps